 The Bazda Caves

-The Bazda Caves (again situated in the middle of a random village) isn’t the site of a historical town or temple.
-But it’s closely related to the sites mentioned above, along with Harran.
+The area around the Bazda Caves wasn’t the site of a historical town or temple.
+But it’s closely related to the sites mentioned above, as well as Harran.

 It was from here that the ancient builders quarried limestone for the whole region.
 In fact, the stone from Harran’s Ulu Cami was entirely taken from these caves.